mastanca/webtask-workshop/modules/npm-modules.md

 ![Update with package.json via cli](../images/wt-cli-update-package-json.gif)

 Notice that the wt-cli automatically ensures the modules defined in the `package.json` are installed.
-Webtask keeps several caches of a module and all its dependencies, thus after the initial install all subsequent installs will be dramatically faster.
+Auth0 Webtasks keeps several caches of a module and all its dependencies, thus after the initial install all subsequent installs will be dramatically faster.

 From a `require` standpoint, you do not specify any version when you require, if the module was specific via package.json.